 We will then email the password for the test to your proctor, and your proctor will send us the email after you've finished.
-Please make this request at least 2-3 days in advance.

-V. For distance students taking live classes:
+For distance students taking live classes:

 You need to provide the email address for your proctor to your professor.
 The professor will email the quiz/test to your proctor.
 If possible, you should take the test on a computer by highlighting your answers.
 Then save the file by adding your name to the file name and email it back to the professor or registrar.
 If that is not possible, print it out, take it, scan it, and email it back.